postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 ## Workflows

-PostgresML allows you to generate embeddings using open source models from Hugging Face, use LLMs for various tasks like translation and text generation, and train classical machine learning models on tabular data.
+PostgresML allows you to generate embeddings with open source models from Hugging Face, easily prompt LLMs with tasks like translation and text generation, and train classical machine learning models on tabular data.

 ### Embeddings